EngAlaaEmad/kruskals-algorithm/README.md

 # kruskals-algorithm
-Solution of a minimum-spanning-tree problem with Kruskal in C++
----

 Kruskal's algorithm is a minimum-spanning-tree algorithm which finds an edge of the least possible weight that connects any two trees in the forest.
+The repo contains a solution of a minimum-spanning-tree problem with Kruskal in C++, where we read in a distance matrix consisting of distances between villages, and outputs a "map" connecting the villages, i.e. the list of edges from the Kruskal algorithm

 ![alt text](https://upload.wikimedia.org/wikipedia/commons/b/bb/KruskalDemo.gif)